 Around 3 pm (depending on the tides), the world famous “Bopple Race” takes place.
 Buy your “Bopples” from any merchant prior to or at the festival for a dollar.
 The Holden Beach Mayor and commissioners toss the “Bopples” from the atop the Holden Beach bridge and the currents carry them toward the designated finish line.
 If your Bopple is first or second to cross the finish line, you win a handsome prize.
 What’s a “Bopple?”
 Sorry, you’ll have to attend to find that out.

-The Azalea Festival is a celebration of Wilmington’s outstanding artwork, gardens, culture and rich history during its five days of entertainment including: a parade, street fair, circus, concerts, pageantry, and all that is Southern.
+The Azalea Festival is a celebration of Wilmington’s outstanding artwork, gardens, culture and rich history during its five days of entertainment including a parade, street fair, concerts, pageantry, and all that is Southern.

 Since its inception in 1948, the Festival has blossomed into an extended weekend celebration that attracts more than 300,000 people.
 The Festival is a non-profit civic organization and this year is sponsored in substantial part by its five (5) major sponsors: Progress Energy, Velocity Solutions, Inc., Wachovia Bank, the Hilton Wilmington Riverside, and Coastal Beverage.

-Event Include the Azalea 5k/Walk/Run, the Queen’s Coronation, the concert featuring Kenny Loggins, the Circus, Art Show, Cape Fear Garden Club Azalea Tour, the Street Fair, parade, coin show, boxing match, the historic home show and so much more!
+Event Include the Azalea 5k/Walk/Run, the Queen’s Coronation, the concert featuring great musical acts, the Circus, Art Show, Cape Fear Garden Club Azalea Tour, the Street Fair, parade, coin show, boxing match, the historic home show and so much more!